MagicPhoenix/MPX-VORON-24-CNC/README.md

 You will have to use the same printed part from a standard Voron 2.4.

-You also need print this to mount Z chain.
+This part is used to mount z chain so you may need to print it by yourself.

 https://github.com/MagicPhoenix/MPX-VORON-24-CNC/blob/main/Printed%20Parts/Z_Chain_Mount_3_Hole.stl